Have you ever spent hours cleaning your home before a rental property inspection only to be disappointed by negative feedback?

-Rental property inspections are the ideal time to let your landlord or property manager know about non-urgent maintenance problems.
-For example, leaking shower heads and bathroom taps, or blocked air conditioning and water filters are maintenance problems that you are not responsible for fixing.
+Rental property inspections are ideal for letting your landlord or property manager know about non-urgent maintenance problems.
+For example, leaking shower heads and bathroom taps or blocked air conditioning and water filters are maintenance problems you are not responsible for fixing.

-As part of the rental inspection, the landlord or property manager will also be assessing the property’s structural integrity.
+The landlord or property manager will also assess the property’s structural integrity as part of the rental inspection.
 This includes: